 If you’re not done with rocks, try your luck with an afternoon of gem fossicking.
-Just to the west of Undara is the Mount Surprise Gem Den, where you buy a fossicking permit and hire equipment and a map to have a go at finding a piece of topaz or agate at O’Brien’s Creek or Agate Creek gem fields.
+Make sure you pack your fossicking equipment and purchase a Fossicking Licence and head to O’Brien’s Creek or Agate Creek gem fields to have a go at finding a piece of topaz or agate.

 Take in the sights along the way

 Everything you need to know about the Cardwell Spa Pool

 Cardwell Spa Pool is a naturally-fed, seasonal creek that shot to stardom on social media in 2016.
 Ever since, people have been adding it to their holiday itinerary but there are a few things you might not know about this idyllic swimming spot.